Skip to content

 Despite these benefits, the adoption of regular physical activity remains a challenge for many and activity rates often decline, especially in later life.
 The promotion and maintenance of physical activity in older adults to aid healthy ageing is important and clear guidance is needed on the most effective, sustainable and safest ways to achieve this, which are; inclusive of people across all socio-demographic groups, adaptable for a range of people with different needs (existing disabilities, underlying conditions, mobility restrictions and so forth) and achievable in a variety of settings (community, health and social care), in order to produce a widespread impact.

-We are conducting a systematic review of the published data, which includes primary intervention studies, reviews of published literature and relevant policy and planning documents.
-Our key areas of interest are:
+We conducted a systematic review of the published data, which included primary intervention studies, reviews of published literature and relevant policy and planning documents.
+Our key areas of interest were:

 • How do we reduce poor health behaviour (sedentary behaviours, smoking and alcohol intake) in older adults?